Children's Flying Ear Plugs & Ear Muffs

 How do I protect my baby’s ears when flying?

 There are a few ear protection options that are specifically designed for infants and children.
-At Earjobs, we strongly recommend products with a SLC80 rating or above, which cut down noise by half.
+At Earjobs, we strongly recommend products with a high SLC80 rating (or NRR / SNR rating), which significantly reduce noise.

 It is important to note that cotton balls are not sufficient ear protection for children.
 Cotton is a choking hazard for young babies, and there’s the risk that bits of cotton can be left in the ear canal, causing more pain or discomfort.